Deutsche Bank taps Oracle to simplify its IT, cut costs

 For less critical applications, Deutsche already uses technology from Google GOOGL.O and will continue to work with SAP SAPG.DE technology.

-Oracle is setting up a private cloud for Deutsche Bank, ensuring better protection of data than if a public cloud is used.
-Oracle has created clouds for others but the Deutsche cloud will be its largest to date, Oracle manager Juan Loaiza said.
+Oracle is setting up a private cloud for Deutsche Bank, modernising the bank's technology that must stay on premises for regulatory reasons.
+Oracle has created clouds for others but Deutsche's would be its largest to date, Oracle manager Juan Loaiza said.

 (Writing by Arno Schuetze; editing by Jason Neely)